Skip to content

 • Restart: systemctl restart kibana

-• Enable on boot: systemctl enable kibana
+• Enable on Boot: systemctl enable kibana

 • Restart: systemctl restart nginx

-• Docker Proxy:
+• Docker Proxy (Nginx Container):

 question_mark